tradingstrategy-ai/freqtrade/docs/commands/backtesting.md

                         Allow buying the same pair multiple times (position stacking).
   --enable-protections, --enableprotections
-                        Enable protections for backtesting.Will slow
+                        Enable protections for backtesting.
+Will slow
-                        backtesting down by a considerable amount, but will include configured protections --dry-run-wallet DRY_RUN_WALLET, --starting-balance DRY_RUN_WALLET
+                        backtesting down by a considerable amount, but will include configured protections --enable-dynamic-pairlist
+                        Enables dynamic pairlist refreshes in backtesting.
+The pairlist will be generated for each new candle if you're using a pairlist handler that supports this feature, for example, ShuffleFilter.
+  --dry-run-wallet DRY_RUN_WALLET, --starting-balance DRY_RUN_WALLET
                         Starting balance, used for backtesting / hyperopt and dry-runs.